-Inserting a cross-reference to a Quark XML Author document Cross-references are added to a word or phrase.
+Inserting a cross-reference to a Quark XML Author document

 The destination of the cross-reference you want to insert must already exist.

 The destination may be the Quark XML Author document that contains the embedded Word document or it may be another Quark XML Author document.